OLSAS – Osgoode Hall Law School (York University)

 Student Financial Services Office

-All upper-year applications, including National Committee on Accreditation (NCA) applications.
+All upper-year applications, including transfer, Letter of Permission and National Committee on Accreditation (NCA) applications, are due.
 You must submit all documentation directly to OLSAS.

 Third-party documents, including transcripts, confidential letters of reference and NCA recommendations are due.